 Next would be rice.
 No need for elaboration.
 Whilst I am yet to fully try microwave an entire batch of microwave for almost 15 minutes at a time (which that is also another restriction where I live, temporarily); rice, mushed together with milk, squeeze of lemon, honey and plenty of eggs and gelatin powder wins almost every single time as a rewarding refeeding meal.

-Humble and basic refeed days would have me raid the fridge for DIY liver pate, with stocks, and yoghurts for savoury meal.
-For dessert based meal - full featured cakes using jams, syrups or honey, with eggs, source of fats available and milk easily suffice.
+Humble and basic refeed days would consist of DIY liver pate, with stocks, and yoghurts for savoury meal.
+For dessert based meal - basic cakes using jams, syrups or honey, with eggs, source of fats available and milk.

 We are living in a time where everyone, by now would have realized the impact of every thing they consume.